sdsautter/portfolio-react/README.md

 POST /api/games/:id
 * During the round playing phase accepts an answer from body.answer
-* During the round voting phase accepts an answer from body.vote
+* During the round voting phase accepts a vote from body.vote

 ## Schema
     gameInstance: {